 In my opinion, there is no disputing how important disability insurance is.
-All you need to do is look up on www.gofundme.com the pain people and families are experiencing.
+Just get on www.gofundme.com to see the pain many people and families are experiencing.
 The solution to many of these situations, simply, would have been a comprehensive, affordable disability insurance policy.
 Their lives could have been so much better.
-If you need disability insurance, you need to know about disability insurance underwriting first.
-Lately, we have received phone calls from many people, interested in disability insurance, but unaware of how their background and health affects their chances of a policy.
-The internet has too many misunderstandings.
-In this article, we discuss the important aspects of disability insurance underwriting.
-We will inform, clarify, and set expectations.
+However, if you need disability insurance, you need to know about disability insurance underwriting first.
+Knowing how underwriting works is the first step to obtaining a disability insurance policy.

 If you apply for life or disability insurance, usually the carrier sets up a paramedical exam.
 The exam consists of health questions, a height/weight check, a urine sample, among other requirements.
 In the past few years, many carriers are moving away from the traditional process of a paramedical exam to a simplified, non-medical insurance process.
 The simplified process excludes the paramedical exam.
 It usually does, however, require a phone interview with a member of the carrier’s underwriting team.
 In this article, we discuss the simplified process in more detail.
 We also discuss how you can “ace” the insurance underwriting phone interview.